Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Flip burgers and sear the other side about 3-5 minutes or until the burgers are done to your liking.
 3 minutes on each side will cook a medium-rare burger if adding cheese.
 Without cheese, cook 4 minutes for a medium-rare burger.

 - Top each burger with 2 slices (or more, to your liking) of smoked Gruyere cheese and cook until it melts.
 Remove the burgers and let rest 5-10 minutes.
-While the burgers are resting, poach the eggs according to our guide in the post above.
-Alternatively, you can fry an egg instead.

 - When the eggs are ready, place a burger on each bun bottom.
-Top with a heaping spoonful of caramelized onions and a poached egg.
+Top with a heaping spoonful of caramelized onions and a fried egg.
 Place top buns on top of each egg – carefully!
 Serve with lots of napkins, and enjoy!

 Notes